onepf/OpenIAB/README.md

 How Can I Help?
 =====

+* If you know about issues we missed - please, let us know in <a href="https://github.com/onepf/OpenIAB/issues">Issues on GitHub</a>
+* If you have contacts with Appstore you like, ask them to implement <a href="https://github.com/onepf/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md">OpenIAB</a> on their side
-* If you are an Android app developer check [the list of open tasks]("https://github.com/onepf/OpenIAB/issues?direction=desc&page=1&sort=updated&state=open"), check if any of these issues is interesting for you and comment that you want to help.
+* If you are an Android app developer check <a href="https://github.com/onepf/OpenIAB/issues?state=open">the list of open tasks</a>, see if any of these tasks interests you and comment it. <a href="https://github.com/onepf/OpenIAB">Fork OpenIAB</a> on GitHub and submit your code</li>
-* If you are an appstore and already support In-App Billing then we will be happy to understand how it works and what changes are needed to make it OpenIAB compatible.
-Please contact us or raise an [new issue in GitHub](https://github.com/onepf/OpenIAB/issues/new)
+* If you are an Appstore and already support In-App Billing we will be happy to meet with your API and find best way to make it compatible with OpenIAB.
+Please, raise an <a href="https://github.com/onepf/OpenIAB/issues?state=open">Issue</a> to let us know</li>
-* If you are an appstore and do not support In-App Billing yet but plan to support it then we will be glad working with your implement OpenIAB API.
-Please contact us or raise an [new issue in GitHub](https://github.com/onepf/OpenIAB/issues/new)
+* If you are an appstore that does not yet support in-app billing, but plans to support it, then we will be glad to help you with OpenIAB API.
+Please check our <a href="https://github.com/onepf/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md">How-To</a> and contact us to get deeper explanation of questions you have by raising an <a href="https://github.com/onepf/OpenIAB/issues?state=open">Issue</a></li>

 License
 =====